truenas/documentation/content/TCGettingStarted/TCReleaseNotes.md

   If you have previously updated your SMTP configuration, create new user accounts as described in [Creating User Accounts]({{< relref "UserAccounts.md" >}}).
   Log in as the new user and review settings in **Alert Services > SMTP Email** to confirm they are correct.

+* Removing all the systems from a group doesn't automatically delete the group.
+However, the system group is still manually removable.

 <a href="https://ixsystems.atlassian.net/issues/?filter=10581" target="_blank">Click here to see the latest Jira tickets</a> about known issues in 3.0.2 that are being resolved in a future TrueCommand release.

 ## 3.0.1 Changelog